Blog

 Labor Costs

-Hourly rates vary by the experience and reputation of the company.
-Licensed DFW plumbers typically charge between $75 and $150 per hour, and even higher for reputable master plumbers.
+Hourly rates vary based on a company’s experience and reputation.
+Licensed DFW plumbers typically charge between $75 and $150 per hour, and reputable master plumbers may charge even more.

 The complexity of the installation also affects labor time and cost, including working in confined spaces, relocating gas lines, and upgrading electrical panels.